Fishing Report For: Colorado River

 Many miles of the upper Colorado make its way through some of the most scenic areas in the entire country and can only be accessed by boat or hiking in.
 Large Browns and Rainbows as well as some native Colorado River Cutthroats inhabit this majestic river.

 The Colorado is a great terrestrial river during the warmer Summer months when big fish are looking for a grasshopper falling from the banks.
-Spring and Fall are Streamer seasons on the “C”, that’s when we like to throw large double streamer rigs on 6 – 7wt rods for the big Pre-spawn browns.
+Spring and Fall are Streamer seasons on the “C”, that’s when we like to throw large double streamer rigs on 6 – 7wt rods for the big Pre-spawn Browns in fall and Rainbows in spring.

 If you are mystified by the whole streamer program, then it’s time to get on board by taking advantage of our off-season guide rates and get out with us.